noaaaa2/WD-SW3/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Header
-- Parallax transition
+- Footer
-- Transactional
+- Landing page

 ### Technology
 <!-- TODO: List of Technology Used -->